 - Be sure to download the official Disney World app for real time wait times, step by step walking directions, an interactive park map, and more.

 - If you're a serious Disney-er, I'd suggest staying in a Disney World Resort Hotel.
-While the rooms might be a bit more expensive (although they do have value options and even a camp site), you get extra hours at the parks, free transportation and parking, dining plans, and, the coolest feature, magic bands!
+The rooms might be a bit more expensive (although they do have value options and even a camp site).
+However, you get extra hours at the parks, free transportation and parking, dining plans, and, the coolest feature, magic bands!

 - Magic bands are accessible to all park goers, but only those who stay at Disney World Resort Hotel can link the bracelet to their credit card.
 Magic bands are plastic bracelets that house your room key, credit card, park admission tickets, fast passes, and PhotoPass.